grod23/grod23/README.md

 🎓 **Computer Science Student | Machine Learning Architect | Data Science Enthusiast**

 Welcome to my GitHub!
-I'm currently pursuing a B.S. in Computer Science with a Minor in Data Science at Cal State Fullerton.
+I'm currently pursuing a B.S. in Computer Science with a Minor in Data Science at California State University, Fullerton.
 My passion lies in building intelligent systems that solve real world problems using machine learning, deep learning, and computer vision.

 ## 🚀 Projects